 With so much cool art on display at the Sapporo Snow Festival, making the trek to Japan’s northern island of Hokkaido just to see it is a must for any traveler.
 Witness some of the biggest and best ice and snow sculptures in the world and chill out at this annual festival held in the Susukino and Odori districts in Sapporo and Tsudome on the outskirts.

 Chill Out at the Sapporo Snow Festival

 Held at the start of February every year, the Sapporo Snow Festival, also known as the Sapporo Yuki Matsuri, is a great snapshot into the minds of those living in Japan over the year prior.
-Usually, you’ll see realistic depictions of famous landmarks, like Asakusa’s Senso-ji, and pop-culture icons, like a life size version of the head of the Colossal Titan from hit anime series, Attack on Titan.
+Usually, you’ll see realistic depictions of famous landmarks, like Asakusa’s Senso-ji, and pop-culture icons, like a life-size version of the head of the Colossal Titan from the hit anime series, Attack on Titan.

 The Sapporo Snow Festival 2015-2019